ARISTOTLE

 end, where that end is a good achievable by action.
 The man of sound judgement (εὔβουλος)

-is a man who is skilful in calculation (λογισμόν) in the pursuit
+is the man who is skilful in calculation (λογισμόν) in the pursuit

 of the best things to be done by a human being.